Devoted to our students’ growth in a healthy, inclusive, and intriguing learning environment.

 Our program strives to provide a positive learning environment that maximizes individual student success through a low teacher to student ratio.
 We do not discriminate against a person’s race, color, sex, age, disability, religion, national origin, physical attributes, and/or sexual preference for admission.
 Any form of derogatory or inflammatory verbal/ nonverbal messages is not tolerated at HopeTree Academy.

 HopeTree Academy is one of the most unique, complex, and successful specialized schools in Virginia.
 It offers residential and day-school services to a wide cross-section of alternative and special education students throughout the Roanoke Valley and the Commonwealth.

 HopeTree Academy’s education program is individualized and accelerated.
 The average HopeTree Academy student enters the school performing one and a half to two grade levels behind their chronological aged peers.
 HopeTree Academy students who are enrolled in our two semester program may have the opportunity to earn additional credits per academic calendar year.

-Each HopeTree Academy student also benefits from in-classroom behavior support specialists, licensed social workers, on-campus licensed professional counselors, and substance abuse counseling if needed.
+Each HopeTree Academy student also benefits from in-classroom behavior support specialists, licensed social workers, and on-campus licensed professional counselors.

 At HopeTree Academy, students are expected to adhere to positive work habits, social skills, and life values.